Average Snowfall for Northwest Territories in September

 This region of the Northwest Territories includes the mainland and islands of the Canadian western Arctic.
 All the places here, but Normal Wells, lie north of the Arctic Circle.

 The communities of Normal Wells and Inuvik sit alongside the Mackenzie River.
-Tuktoyaktuk and Cape Parry are on the Arctic coast.
+Tuktoyaktuk, Paulatuk and Cape Parry are on the Arctic coast.
 Sachs Harbour is on the southwest corner of Banks Island, while Ulukhaktok is on the west coast of Victoria Island.
 Mould Bay is Environment Canada's northermost weather station in the Northwest Territories, located at 76° N latitude on Prince Patrick Island.